ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Advanced Tutorial 2 - Populating the Game Canvas.rst

 The first task is to generate the game blocks.
 Each time the New Game button is clicked, the game canvas is populated with a new, random set of blocks.
-Since we need to dynamically generate new blocks for each new game, we cannot use `Repeater </sdk/apps/qml/QtQuick/Repeater/>`__ to define the blocks.
+Since we need to dynamically generate new blocks for each new game, we cannot use :ref:`Repeater <sdk_qtquick_repeater>` to define the blocks.
 Instead, we will create the blocks in JavaScript.

 Here is the JavaScript code for generating the blocks, contained in a new file, ``samegame.js``.
 The code is explained below.